IACS Society Board (2019 – 2021, elected June 27 – July 8, 2019)

 Annisa BETA (General Secretary)

-Annisa R. Beta is currently a postdoctoral fellow at the Cultural Research Centre, Department of Communications and New Media, National University of Singapore.
-She received my Ph.D. from National University of Singapore in 2018.
+Annisa R. Beta recently joined the School of Culture and Communication at the University of Melbourne as Lecturer in Cultural Studies.
+Before moving to Melbourne, she was a postdoctoral fellow at the Cultural Research Centre, Department of Communications and New Media, National University of Singapore.
+She received her Ph.D. from National University of Singapore in 2018.
 Before finishing her Ph.D., she was a Visiting Student Researcher in University of California Berkeley in 2016.
-Her M.A. and B.A. were from Universitas Indonesia.
 Her research is broadly concerned with youth, new media, and political subjectivity in Southeast Asia.
 She is currently working on a book project, tentatively titled Politics of Visibility: Young Muslim Women and Feminine Productive Subjectivity.
 The book traces an emerging feminine political subjectivity in Indonesia, reconfigured and represented by young Muslim women’s groups.
 Her articles have been published by New Media & Society, International Communication Gazette, Media and Communication as well as South China Morning Post and The Jakarta Post.

 Roberto CASTILLO (Treasurer)